 If you have victimized your sales channels with a “let’s become trusted advisors” strategy, or you’ve offered to be somebody’s brassiere, stop right now and work instead on keeping your customers long enough for your front line people to tell them their arses are, indeed, ill-suited to their jeans.

-Bizmarketer is Elizabeth Williams
+BizMarketer is written by Elizabeth Williams

-Follow me on Twitter @bizmkter
+Follow me @bizmkter